-\The teacher candidate is highly encouraged to remain in the host class until the end of the public school academic year for curricular and instructional consistency.
-However, if the teacher candidate is not remaining in the host class until the end of the public-school academic year, then, beginning the first week in May, the teacher candidate and the CT should discuss transition plans so that by the teacher candidate's final day in in the classroom, all necessary information, instructional materials, etc. have been appropriately transferred and/or conveyed to the CT.
-The teacher candidate should initiate this conversation and ensure that there is no disruption to student learning as a result of their exit from the placement.
+\TCs are highly encouraged to remain in the host class until the end of the public school academic year for curricular and instructional consistency.
+However, if the TC is not remaining in the host class until the end of the public-school academic year, then, beginning the first week in May, the TC and the CT should discuss transition plans so that by the TC's final day in in the classroom, all necessary information, instructional materials, etc. have been appropriately transferred and/or conveyed to the CT.
+The TC should initiate this conversation and ensure that there is no disruption to student learning as a result of their early exit from the placement.

-\\NOTE: The CT does NOT need to exit the class when the teacher candidate is teaching.
+\\NOTE: The CT does NOT need to exit the class when the TC is teaching.
 Implementation of the co-teaching strategies (see below) allows the CT to remain an important part of the instructional team, thus maximizing student learning.

-\ Use professional judgment, supported by evidence of effective teaching, when making decisions about when to transfer responsibility to the Teacher Candidate.
-If the CT feels the Teacher Candidate is capable of moving faster than the above timeline or needs more time, then this might be followed.
-This decision should be made jointly with the CT, the Teacher Candidate, and the University Supervisor.
+\ Use professional judgment, supported by evidence of effective teaching, when making decisions about when to transfer responsibility to the TC.
+If the CT feels the TC is capable of moving faster than the above timeline or needs more time, then this might be followed.
+This decision should be made in consultation with the University Supervisor.